tsurdilo/temporal-patient-onboarding/README.md

 Shows Temporal workflow execution running on [Quarkus](https://quarkus.io/).
 Uses the [Temporal Java SDK](https://github.com/temporalio/sdk-java).

+## Note

+This code is for demo purposes only.
+It is *NOT* meant to be used in production.

 ## About

 In this demo we show off a patient onboarding workflow.